 Do you want to leave please?

 Our final advice for this kind of question is that you always try to use the right expressions depending on the formality of the conversation.
-Mind the tone you use when asking so you do not sound rude, even when your question may sound great to you.
+Mind the tone you use when asking for favors in Spanish so you do not sound rude, even when your question may sound great to you.
 Be as polite as possible and do some research about the most appropriate way to make requests in Spanish in the country you are visiting.
 The examples presented in this lesson may be a good starting point, but it is always up to you to find the opportunities to learn even more in a real situation. ¡Buena suerte!